 Eddie Would Go

-•Winner of the “Excellence in Writing Nonfiction” award from the Hawaii Book Publishers Association•
+•Winner of the Hawaii Book Publishers Association “Excellence in Writing Nonfiction” award

 “Every surfer worth his salt will appreciate Eddie Would Go.” --Surfer Magazine

-Along with being an accomplished lifeguard, big-wave surfer and Hollywood stuntman, Brian Keaulana pioneered the use of jet skis to perform rescues and revolutionized ocean safety in the process.
+Another prominent family member, Brian Keaulana, took his lifeguarding and big-wave surfing career out of the ocean and into Hollywood as a stuntman.
+He pioneered the use of jet skis to perform rescues and revolutionized ocean safety in the process.
 His brother Rusty won three world longboarding championships in a row.
 Rell Sunn and Israel Kamakawiwo’ole were like older siblings, and they became the stars of Makaha during their short, but brilliant lives.
 Sistah Rell was Hawai’i’s first female lifeguard, a pioneer in women’s professional surfing and a community activist.
-Starting out with the Makaha Sons and then going on his own, Bruddah Iz eventually became the biggest artist in Hawai’i and the voice of the Hawaiian Sovereignty movement.
-Like shooting stars, Rell and Iz blazed a bright trail in the Hawaiian sky, but their lives burned out all too soon.
+Starting out with the Makaha Sons and later setting out on his own, Bruddah Iz eventually became the most well-known artist in Hawai’i and the voice of the Hawaiian Sovereignty movement.
+Like shooting stars, Rell and Iz blazed a bright trail in the Hawaiian sky.
+And, as is the tendency with comet flames, their lives burned out all too soon.
 On the 50th anniversary of statehood (and Israel’s birth), Fierce Heart chronicles the history of Hawai’i’s wild Westside and the enduring legacy of its leaders.

 - Bruce Jenkins, sports columnist for San Francisco Chronicle

 and Surfer Magazine.
 Author of North Shore Chronicles